 The good news is that Huawei is definitely persuading some names to come across to App Gallery.
 Microsoft is getting involved as is Amazon.
 Also Deezer, Lufthansa, TikTok, Tidal, JD Sports, Adidas, Booking.com, Trainline, Viber and Opera all have apps on the store.
 Quantity isn't actually a problem on App Gallery, it's quality.

 Aside from Google, the biggest problem with App Gallery adoption is the lack of core apps from the other big tech firms that are so popular in the UK and Europe - Twitter, Facebook's main app, Instagram, WhatsApp and Messenger.
 Netflix, Disney+ and Prime Video.

-Coincidentally, Huawei is suggesting to users that they can transfer apps over to the P40 series from their old device using Phone Clone, but that will mean they won't be able to get updates for those apps in the future and any Google integrations - such as with Google Drive - won't work.
+Coincidentally, Huawei is suggesting to users that they can transfer apps over to the P40 series from their old device using Phone Clone, but that will mean they won't be able to get automatic updates for those apps in the future and any Google integrations - such as with Google Drive - won't work.

 Comparing the top Play Store apps with Huawei App Gallery

 To perform a comparison, let's compare the top apps in the UK Google Play app store with what's available in the UK version of App Gallery.